 The active extent of the HRC-S in the dispersion direction is 296 mm, almost exactly twice that for the ACIS-S. The nominal zeroth-order aimpoints for each detector are slightly offset from the detector center so that gaps between the three HRC-S segments (six ACIS-S segments) will occur at different wavelengths in negative and positive orders.
-A Y-axis offset (along the dispersion axis) of +1.1' (subject to change because of aimpoint drift-see Section ??) is recommended for most LETG+ACIS-S observations in order to shift coverage of longer wavelengths onto the backside-illuminated S1 and S3 chips, which have higher QE at low energies than the other ACIS-S chips.
+A Y-axis offset (along the dispersion axis) of +1.2' is recommended for most LETG+ACIS-S observations in order to shift coverage of longer wavelengths onto the backside-illuminated S1 and S3 chips, which have higher QE at low energies than the other ACIS-S chips.

-With a dispersion of 1.148 Å/mm for the LETG, the standard wavelength range of the LETGS with HRC-S is -161 Å to +175 Å. Physical coverage with ACIS-S extends from -88 to +84 Å when using Y-offset=+1.1', but the poor low-E response of the outlying front-illuminated chips limits the effective wavelength range to -59 Å for negative 1st order and less than about +27 Å for the positive order (see Figure 9.6).
+With a dispersion of 1.148 Å/mm for the LETG, the standard wavelength range of the LETGS with HRC-S is -163 Å to +175 Å. Physical coverage with ACIS-S extends from -88 to +84 Å when using Y-offset=+1.2', but the poor low-E response of the outlying front-illuminated chips limits the effective wavelength range to -59 Å for negative 1st order and less than about +27 Å for the positive order (see Figure 9.6).
 Outlying chips may be useful, however, for collecting higher-order spectra.